lweasel/piquant/docs/commands.rst

 * ``--reads-dir``: The parent directory in which directories in which reads were simulated are located (default: output).
 * ``--quant-dir``: The parent directory into which directories in which quantification will be performed will be written.
 This directory will be created if it does not already exist (default: output).
 * ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts from which reads were simulated by *FluxSimulator*.
-This GTF file location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
+This GTF file location must be supplied.
 The transcripts GTF file should be the same as was supplied to the ``prepare_read_dirs`` command (see :ref:`Prepare read directories <prepare-read-dirs>` above).
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
-This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
+This directory location must be supplied.
 The genome sequences should be the same as were supplied to the ``prepare_read_dirs`` command.
 * ``--num-threads``: Multi-threaded quantification methods will use this number of threads (default: 1).
 * ``--nocleanup``: When run, quantification tools may create a number of output files.
-Unless ``--nocleanup`` is specified, the  ``run_quantification`` Bash script will be constructed so as to delete all of these, except those essential for *piquant* to calculate the accuracy with which quantification has been performed.
+Unless ``--nocleanup`` is specified, the  ``run_quantification.sh`` Bash script will be constructed so as to delete all of these, except those essential for *piquant* to calculate the accuracy with which quantification has been performed.
 * ``--plot-format``: The file format in which graphs produced during the analysis of this quantification run will be written to - one of "pdf", "svg" or "png" (default "pdf").
-* ``--grouped-threshold``: When producing graphs against groups of transcripts determined by a transcript classifier (see :ref:`assessment-transcript-classifiers`_), only groups with greater than this number of transcripts will contribute to the plot.
+* ``--grouped-threshold``: When producing graphs of statistics plotted against groups of transcripts determined by a transcript classifier (see :ref:`assessment-transcript-classifiers`), only groups with greater than this number of transcripts will contribute to the plot.
 * ``--error-fraction-threshold``: When producing graphs, transcripts whose estimated TPM (transcripts per million) is greater than this percentage higher or lower than their real TPM are considered above threshold for the "error fraction" statistic (default: 10).
-* ``--not-present-cutoff``: When producing graphs, for example of the sensitivity and specificity of transcript detection by quantification methods, this is the cut-off value of the transcript TPM is used to determine whether the transcript is considered to be present or not (default: 0.1).
+* ``--not-present-cutoff``: When producing graphs, for example of the sensitivity and specificity of transcript detection by quantification methods, this cut-off value of the transcript TPM is used to determine whether the transcript is considered to be present or not (default: 0.1).

 Prepare for quantification (``prequantify``)
 --------------------------------------------